 Asbestosis is a prototypical type of fibrosis that is progressive and does not resolve.
 ER stress is increased in multiple cell types that contribute to fibrosis; however, the mechanism(s) by which ER stress in lung macrophages contributes to fibrosis is poorly understood.
-Here, we show that ER stress resulted in PERK activation in human subjects with asbestosis.
+Here, we show that ER stress resulted in protein kinase RNA-like ER kinase (PERK; Eif2ak3) activation in humans with asbestosis.
 Similar results were seen in asbestos-injured mice.
 Mice harboring a conditional deletion of Eif2ak3 were protected from fibrosis.
-Lung macrophages from asbestosis subjects had evidence of metabolic reprogramming to fatty acid oxidation (FAO).
-Eif2ak3fl/fl mice had increased oxygen consumption rate (OCR), whereas OCR in Eif2ak3-/-Lyz2-cre mice was reduced to control levels.
-PERK increased Atf4 expression, and ATF4 bound to the Ppargc1a promoter to increase its expression.
+Lung macrophages from asbestosis individuals had evidence of metabolic reprogramming to fatty acid oxidation (FAO).
+Eif2ak3fl/fl mice had increased oxygen consumption rate (OCR), whereas OCR in Eif2ak3–/– Lyz2-cre mice was reduced to control levels.
+PERK increased activating transcription factor 4 (Atf4) expression, and ATF4 bound to the Ppargc1a promoter to increase its expression.
 GSK2656157, a PERK-specific inhibitor, reduced FAO, Ppargc1a, and Aft4 in lung macrophages and reversed established fibrosis in mice.
-These observations suggest that PERK is a unique therapeutic target to reverse established fibrosis.
+These observations suggest that PERK is a therapeutic target to reverse established fibrosis.

 Jyotsana Pandey, Jennifer L. Larson-Casey, Mallikarjun H. Patil, Chao He, Nisarat Pinthong, A. Brent Carter